 - Difficulty breathing

 Side effects may vary based on the type of medication and what other medications are being taken with it.
 Herbal supplements can also create side effects when interacting with prescription or over-the-counter medications.

 Drivers’ reactions to medications may change over time, especially if they quit taking a drug for a period and then go back to it.
 As people get older, they may find that they have stronger reactions to certain drugs that once caused little to no side effects.
 Drinking alcohol may also increase the side effects of many prescription and over-the-counter drugs.

 Common Injuries Caused by Drivers on Prescription Medication

-If you have been injured by a drugged driver, you might be entitled to financial compensation for the injuries that you sustained.
+If a drugged driver has injured you, you might be entitled to financial compensation for the injuries that you sustained.
 An experienced Austin personal injury attorney can discuss your legal rights and the strategies that may be used to help prove that a driver was under the influence of drugs at the time of the crash.

-Typically, the faster the vehicles were traveling at the time of the collision, the more severe the injures.
+Typically, the faster the vehicles were traveling at the time of the collision, the more severe the injuries.
 Some of the most common injuries caused by drivers on prescriptions medications include:

 - Head trauma